Table of Contents

 From Jimi Hendrix’s legendary “Woodstock” performance to Slash’s iconic solos with Guns N’ Roses, the innovative use of amp settings has shaped the sound of rock music.

-So embrace the legacy and push the limits of your Marshall to create your unique signature sound.
+So embrace the legacy and push the limits of your Marshall to create your own signature sound.

 Related: Slash Amp Settings on a Marshall.